 A culture of innovation empowers businesses to deeply understand customers, creatively explore new possibilities, iterate and improve their ideas based on feedback.
 It's a culture where people are expected to bring their ‘whole brains’ to work through rich collaboration and communication.
 Innovative cultures describe the future of work for many organizations: collaborative, creative, filled with good problem solvers and strong communicators.

-The best approach to building an innovative culture is embedding innovation capability within your organization’s DNA.
+The best approach to building a culture of innovation is embedding innovation capability within your organization’s DNA.
 For an organization to be innovation-capable, it's not enough for people to have the knowledge and skills required for a particular task.
 Innovation requires intensive collaboration and the broad adoption of specific behaviors that counter traditional problem-solving approaches.
 For example, brainstorming is a team sport that works best if people adopt behaviors such as deferring judgment or producing quantity over quality; This requires practice in context (as a team) to develop proficiency.
 People can read a book or engage in an online course with knowledge of brainstorming and best practices, but they won't have done it and assessed their skills and behaviors.

 How Do Organizations Embed and Scale Innovation Capability?